Lewis & Clark Titelbild

 Über diesen Titel

-The companion audiobook to Ken Burns's PBS documentary film.
+The companion volume to Ken Burns's PBS documentary film, with more than 150 illustrations, most in full color.

 Together they would cross the continent, searching for the fabled Northwest Passage that had been the great dream of explorers since the time of Columbus.
 Along the way they would face incredible hardship, disappointment, and danger; record in their journals hundreds of animals and plants previously unknown to science; encounter a dizzying diversity of Indian cultures; and, most of all, share in one of America's most enduring adventures.
 Their story may have passed into national mythology, but never before has their experience been rendered as vividly, in words and pictures, as in this marvelous homage by Dayton Duncan.